A Minute With: Patton Oswalt on Spirit Awards and playing host

-LOS ANGELES (Reuters) - When it comes to hosting an awards show, Patton Oswalt has a few tricks up his sleeve that include keeping a celebrity-filled crowd on edge.
+LOS ANGELES, Feb 26 (Reuters) - When it comes to hosting an awards show, Patton Oswalt has a few tricks up his sleeve that include keeping a celebrity-filled crowd on edge.

 The Virginia-born Oswalt, 45, has forged a career in comedy, with roles in TV sitcoms “The King of Queens” and “Two and a Half Men,” and films such as 2011’s “Young Adult” and last year’s “The Secret Life of Walter Mitty.”